michaelfaerber/CCR/README.md

 ### Results
 The preliminary results of the experiments:

-.csv: The cosine similarity of citation context and each cited sentences
+.csv: The cosine similarity of citation context and each cited sentences (ranked by cosine similarity).

 .png: The Prec/Rec/F1 based on the binary predicted labels and
     our ground truth.